qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 Vanilla nether/end portals still exist.
 Dimension stack bedrock replacement will not work.

- ### Is it Possible to Make Fluid and Redstone Work Across a Portal?
+ ### Can Fluid, Redstone and Light Work Across a Portal?

 No. This mod's portal supports scaling and rotation transformation.
 The portal can be in anywhere and be in any orientation.
 It's hard to imagine how redstone signal transfers when the blocks are not aligned.